Tag Archives: New York Times

 National Democratic Convention, San Francisco, June 28-July 6, 1920.
 From the Bancroft Library, University of California, Berkeley.

-The Democrats were the party of President Woodrow Wilson, who disdained the Irish independence movement and denied their repeated requests for support since the 1916 Rising.
-The GOP’s earlier rejection of an Irish plank in their party platform gave the Democrats additional cover with their Irish voters.
+The Democrats were the party of President Woodrow Wilson, who was no friend of the Irish independence movement.
+Irish American leader Daniel F. Cohalan had opposed Wilson’s 1912 nomination and worked against the post-war League of Nations.
+The GOP’s rejection of an Irish plank in their platform gave the Democrats additional cover with Irish voters in the 1920 election.

 Glass